micoxion/AttoviaWiki/content/Attovian Player's Guide.md

 The ice and wind of this northern territory is so constant and disruptive, that the number of non-natives who find their way behind its borders can be counted on one hand in a given turn.
 For this reason the culture and habits of the [[Yewdi]] and [[Tréigtheoir Sliabh]] are unfamiliar to the masses.
 Even in Attovia's age of progression information regarding Strana Gigantov remains an untenable mixture of legend and historical truth.
 # Denizens of Attovia
 A rich and often traumatic history adorns each of Attovia's racial and ethnic groups.
 Many such histories overlap, the oppressed and their oppressors telling and recording differing historical accounts.
 Each people paints their hue of truth on the canvas of time, and where their colors differ, the lines turn a muddy brown.

+If you would like proper descriptions of each race those can be found in their linked pages.
+If something doesn't have a doc yet I'm sorry ;-;
 ### [[Human]]
 According to the Zoherians and the Elves the Humans were [[Hormus|Hormus']] first created sentient people.
 In general there is some deep cultural pride due to this mythology.
 For better they strive to become great individuals, and for worse they lord it over others.